gabeg805/Trash/README.md

 What is it?
 ===========

-Delete files to the trash can and recover them using a simple interface, if needed.
+Delete files to the trash can and recover files from the trash can.